svm-zhang/mhcflow/README.md

 ```

 The command above generates HLA typing results in the designated output
 directory specified by `--outdir` option.
-A peek into the result folder looks
+A quick peek into the result
-like:
+folder looks like:

 ```
 -- NA12046_class1